rayhog/aviator-jekyll-template/_documentation/auth1.19.md

    {: .success}

-  To avoid issues with white spaces in your API requests, use the `--data-urlencode` option in the cURL command to encode spaces.<br>
+  Use the `--data-urlencode` option in the cURL command to encode spaces.<br>

   The following example shows how you add the API key to the header in Postman:<br>
   <br>